 And we know the world was getting increasingly more wicked, wasn’t it?
 Because by the time you get to Genesis 6, what does God have to do?
 Drown the whole world.
 And he was watching this and it inspired hope in his heart, hope in his heart.

 I think that’s what God wanted and that’s why verse 24 says he drove the man out.
-“And at the east of the Garden of Eden He stationed the cherubim, and the flaming sword which turned every direction to guard the way to the tree of life.”
-For how long that Garden remained, the temptation would have been greater and greater in the mind of man to run back in there and try to sort of reverse the power of death by eating the tree of life.
-That would have been a witless act if he could have done it because all it would have done, as I said, was make him permanently wicked.
+“And at the east of the garden of Eden, He stationed the cherubim and the flaming sword which turned every direction to guard the way to the tree of life.”
+For however long that garden remained, the temptation would have been greater and greater in the mind of man to run back in there and try to sort of reverse the power of death by eating of the tree of life.
+That would have been a witless act could he have done it because all it would have done, as I said, was make him permanently wicked.
 So the Lord stationed cherubim there.

-That’s the way we live.
+That’s the way we live, isn’t it?
 We hope for heaven.
 We hope for the fullness of the presence of God.
 God sent them out and said, “I want you to feel the curse.
 I want you to feel the blast of sin.
 And I want you to feel that so hard that you begin to have a deep longing for heaven.”

-In Keil and Delitzsch, the Hebrew commentator says, “Man must till the ground in which he will after a short span decay.
+The Keil & Delitzsch, the Hebrew commentator, says, “Man must till the ground in which he will, after a short span, decay.
 In the soil which he turns over with his spade, he has before his very eyes his origin and his future.
 You will die, you will suffer and you will die.
 But that suffering and that death which will free him to enter the presence of God becomes the source of his hope.”